NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 In case we want to convert this new option in configuration file from old config (eg: 'old_config = abc' --> 'new_config = def')  then the above line of code are not enough for us to do this.
+As mention, we need to have config-mapping file to explain more detail about this.

-This can be solved by an config mapping file to explain all necessary information as this demo file [3]_.
+For example:

-Example: Template config-mapping file of oslo.messaging
+This config-mapping file is to declare ``transport_url``:

 .. code-block:: yaml